A city with rich culture, spectacular food and vibrant shopping, Melbourne is a fantastic place to visit on a day lay-over.

 Next, head to Bourke Street Mall for some high-class retail therapy.

-Melbourne’s grand 1864 post office has been stunningly refurbished and converted into an elegant retail hub focussing on fashion, luxury goods and dining.
+Melbourne’s grand 1864 post office has been stunningly refurbished and converted into an elegant retail hub focusing on fashion, luxury goods and dining.

 Find more fabulous, cutting edge fashion in Flinders Lane or bohemian Brunswick Street.